ArturoSbr/aws-ccp-cheat-sheet/main.md

 Portal where we can access the compliance documentation and agreements.
 For example, we can see the compliance reports made by third-party auditors, such as ISO certifications, PCI reports, etc. These reports are usually accessed to show that your company can adopt AWS without violating any regulations.

 ### Macie
-Macie is a fully managed service that scans your data to detect sensitive data.
-When it finds sensitive data
+Macie is a fully managed service that scans your data to detect sensitive information.
+Macie notifies you via EventBridge when it discovers data that can be classified as sensitive.

 ### GuardDuty
-Automated service that uses ML to discover threats.
+Automated service that uses ML to discover anomalies in your account.
 The service looks at your logs (CloudTrail, S3, etc.) to determine if something unusual is going on.
 It can be synced with EventBridge to send SNS notifications when the service finds something suspicious.

 ### Inspector
 Run automated security assessments for EC2, ECR and Lambda functions.
 It will report its findings to the AWS Security Hub as well as EventBridge.

+### Detective
+This service tracks the source of a security issue found by GuardDuty, Macie and SecurityHub.

 ### Config
 Config stores changes in the configuration of your AWS account and services over time (like source control but for configuration settings).
+It can trigger SNS notifications to alert us of new changes.
+The service has to be enabled and is not free.

+### SecurityHub
+SecurityHub is a centralized tool to automate security checks and manage the security of multiple AWS accounts.
+It has a security dashboard that aggregates alerts from all the previous services.
+SecurityHub requires Config.

+### Abuse
+Abuse is a portal where we can report AWS resources that are being used for abusive or illegal purposes (spam, port scanning, DDoS attacks, hosting copyrighted content, etc.).

+## Account Management and Billing